Stefma4Git/Gledaj-crtace-addon/README.md

 ## Notes

-- All scrapers are defined in `unified-extractor.js`.
+- the scraper is defined in `unified-extractor.js`.
 - Logs will print to console using Winston (with timestamp and levels).
 - Caching is in-memory using `node-cache` to improve performance and avoid repeat scraping.
 - Puppeteer requires a headless-compatible environment — avoid deploying on memory-constrained VMs without swap.